 The initial schedule for the 2020-2021 season of shows will be built based on the reservation requests submitted by the April 17 deadline.
 This allows me to take into account the requests (e.g. days of the week, 1st/2nd performances, days not available) of hundreds of groups at once.

 Reservation requests are still accepted after the April 17 deadline and throughout the school year; those groups will be scheduled around the groups that are already in place.

-The week of April 22, I will build the schedule for A Korean Cinderella (AKC), so that I can mail out confirmations as soon as possible.
-This will allow groups to confirm (or re-schedule, or cancel) AKC before the summer break, and have that performance in place when school opens in the fall. >u>This confirmation will be your first and final confirmation for A Korean Cinderella.
+The week of April 22, I will build the schedule for Stories of Oceania (“Oceania”), so that I can mail out confirmations as soon as possible.
+This will allow groups to confirm (or re-schedule, or cancel) Oceania before the summer break, and have that performance in place when school opens in the fall.
+This confirmation will be your first and final confirmation for Stories of Oceania.

 The biggest thing to help make the process easier for me is to express your scheduling requests before the April 18 deadline.
 Scheduling requests might be along the lines of:

 - Prefer the 2nd show time

 - Prefer Mon/Tue/Thu

 - Not available week of Dec.
 9-13